 Guided Tours

 Bring your students to the Idaho State Museum and immerse yourself in Idaho history, exploring the relationship between the land and its people.
-Museum educators will guide your students through the exhibits and answer questions.
+Museum educators will guide your students through the interactive exhibitions and answer questions.
 Pre-registration is required.

 $4 per student, adults are free in a 1:5 ratio ($10 per additional adult)